bebeyow/bebeyow/README.md

 <!-- ============================= -->

 ## ✨ About Me
 Hello!
-I’m Jovelyn Adante, a BSIT student specializes in web and application development, continuously learning new technologies, and transforming real-world problems into digital solutions.
+I’m Jovelyn, a BSIT student specializes in web and application development, continuously learning new technologies, and transforming real-world problems into digital solutions.

 ---